gluon-lang/gluon/README.md

 # embed_lang (working title)

 This library is a complete compiler and virtual machine for implemented in [Rust][Rust].
+This is currently very unstable as neither the semantics of syntax is nailed down yet.

 ## Usage

 You can start a rudimentary REPL by starting the repl binary using -i.
 It currently has support for: